-In order to estimate the additional funds available to the State as a result of the enhanced FMAP, the State established as a first step the qualifying baseline total costs for HCBS Services for the April 1, 2021 to March 31, 2022 time period, which Indiana now knows is approximately 2.37 billion dollars in expenditures.
-Applying the ten percent (10%) enhanced FMAP to this baseline yielded an estimation of the state funds (\$237 million) equivalent to the amount of federal funds attributable to the increased FMAP.
+In order to estimate the additional funds available to the State as a result of the enhanced FMAP, the State established as a first step the qualifying baseline total costs for HCBS Services for the April 1, 2021 to March 31, 2022 time period, which Indiana now knows is approximately 2.41 billion dollars in expenditures.
+Applying the ten percent (10%) enhanced FMAP to this baseline yielded an estimation of the state funds (\$241 million) equivalent to the amount of federal funds attributable to the increased FMAP.
 These state funds are thus available to be used through March 31, 2025, and the estimated total funds available are calculated by applying the matching FMAP share to the state funds estimate.

-FSSA has developed the following updated budget estimate in alignment with the overarching goals and priorities detailed in the preceding sections.
-The estimated total funds available of \$\$798,375,782.52 has been calculated based on the above.
+FSSA has developed the following updated budget estimate in alignment with the overarching goals and priority areas detailed in the preceding sections, recognizing that many of the initiatives described above align with more than just one priority area.
+The estimated total funds available of \$843,997,528.49 has been calculated based on the above.
+This is an increase from the previous estimated amount after factoring in updated FMAP percentages as detailed in H.R.
+2617.
 The table below shows the percentage of the total budget FSSA plans to allocate to each of the five major plan components, and the equivalent dollar amount based on the estimated total funds available.

 FSSA has projected quarterly spend by priority area based on the activities described in this spending plan.
-More detail can be found in Indiana's HCBS Spending Plan Spreadsheet for this Third Quarterly Update.
+More detail can be found in Indiana's HCBS Spending Plan Spreadsheet for this Quarterly Update.

 Priority Area Percent of Total Total Estimated Funds

-Stabilization 22% \$177,582,774.17
+Stabilization 23% \$194,119,431.55

-Workforce 24% \$192,058,792.54
+Workforce 20% \$168,799,505.70

-Enhance HCBS 20% \$162,343,106.06
+Enhance HCBS 29% \$244,759,283.26

-Build Provider Capacity 29% \$230,041,109.75
+Build Provider Capacity 26% \$219,439,357.41

-Caregiver Training and Support 5% \$36,350,000.00
+Caregiver Training and Support 2% \$16,879,950.57

-TOTAL 100.00% \$798,375,782.52
+TOTAL 100.00% \$843,997,528.49